 The first part of the evaluation process is a history that includes medical, developmental, behavioral, social, and family history.
 All of this information is vital to evaluating the WHOLE child and understanding how this child fits into this particular family, community, and school.

-Interviewing the child is important for gathering information about his or her feelings, perceptions, and mood.
+Interviewing the child is important for gathering information about their feelings, perceptions, and mood.
 It’s also helpful to have input from the teachers, therapists, and other healthcare professionals.

 Physical and neurological examinations are part of the evaluation process.
 A developmental assessment may include a variety of standardized tests, questionnaires, observations, and demonstrations.
 These evaluations may be formal, with the child, or informal, by observing the child at play and interacting with parents and the examiner.